econdatatech/DATA501/README.md

 The assignment is to create a R project that contains a R program with the following specs:

 The user will provide the program with a data sets.
-The program will calculate and return the test statistics W used in a Shapiro–Wilk test used to determine if the sample is normally distributed.
+The program will calculate and return the test statistic W used in a Shapiro–Wilk test used to determine if the sample is normally distributed.

 The program will have the following features: